frederic-perez/AmE-dictionary/data/idioms.md

 __rah-rah__
 __rain check__ :dart::two: __1__ A substitute ticket or pass to attend an event that has been postponed for a later date. _They emailed us a rain check for the concert after the guitarist broke his hand in a rock-climbing accident._ __2__ By extension, a promise to take up an offer that one has initially declined. _I’m sorry, but I’ll have to take a rain check for dinner this Saturday.
 Would next weekend work for you?_
 __rain or shine__ _Market open rain or shine._
-__rainbows and unicorns__ :dart::two: Innocent, carefree happiness.
+__rainbows and unicorns__ :dart::three: Innocent, carefree happiness.
 Often used in negative constructions to indicate the opposite. _I know it’s ugly having to see someone you cared about betray you like that, but life isn’t all rainbows and unicorns._
+__raise (one’s) eyebrows__
 __raise a red flag__
+__raise the alarm__ __2__ To alert other people about something dangerous, risky, or troublesome.
 __raise the bar__ :three: To raise the standards of quality that are expected of or required for something.
 __raise the stakes__
 __rake in (something)__ :two: To acquire or accumulate an abundance of something, especially money.